alsoamit/loader/readme.md

-simple loader for websites in html and css
+simple loader for slower websites in html and css
 <br>

 <h2>PREVIEW</h2>